 Internships are a great way to enter the job market during your undergraduate years.
 Internships are short-term work experiences, typically full-time during the summer or part-time during the academic year.
 Internship positions may lead to a full-time position following graduation.
 Anyway you look at it, internships are a great opportunity for building your work experience, improving your resume, gaining professional contacts and putting cash in your pocket.
 In todays job market having one or more internships on your resume will give you an invaluable competitive edge.

 When do I need to apply for an internship?

 The earlier the better.
 Often students apply late in the year and wonder why they get no offers.
 There is certainly no rule but many companies start to plan for internships months ahead.
 So start that ball rolling.
+Students are encouraged to complete and return the registration form with documentation of their work hours, as soon as they accept the position.
+Also, students are required to register on-line before the add/drop period ends.
 Internship Program Registration & Informational Packet.

 How do I find out more information on Internships?

 Internship positions for ChemE's that we are aware of are emailed to students.

 The Rutgers Internship Network is now on-line.
 The Rutgers Internship Network consists of two on-line databases: internship listings and student resumes.
 Students can apply directly for internship positions that are listed.
 In addition students can enter their resumes on line and may be contacted by interested employers.
 The Rutgers Internship Network is a cooperative venture between Career Services-New Brunswick and JOBTRAK, the nation's largest computerized job listing service.
 To get more information go to Career Services, and click on Internships, and then click on Rutgers Internship Network.
 Career Services also organizes a Internship Career Day annually.
 Career Services can also help you with your resume and cover letter as well as many other aspects of your internship search.

 Research Positions at Rutgers ChemE